 It was opt-in by default, and (shocked face) it was not well received.

 - Facebook's Fascinating (and Disturbing) History of Secret Experiments

 - randomly searching online... they made this too easy

 One more thought

 Hey, you got this far so here's one more video.
 I don't get why The Onion of all possible sources produced it, but it hits on another point about social media that bothers me.
-What happens to all our little future adults when they realize they've basically been living The Truman Show?
+What happens to all our little future adults when they realize they've basically been living some strange version of The Truman Show?